 Tool: Job Scorecard

 One of the tools shared during the conference session was the Job Scorecard tool.
 If you’re going to have a conversation with people around accountability (or the lack thereof), it’s important to first frame what it is (exactly) that you need them to do.
 The Job Scorecard is a perfect way to prompt your own thinking and to help you get very focused on specifics.

 For Sally, you can talk in generalities (i.e., “It just seems like your turnover is high and… by the way, some of your peers don’t seem to like the way you dive into a project without conversing with them or pulling in their expertise when needed, etc.”) While this targets your observations, it does little to build team accountability.

 If it is team accountability you desire, then be specific.
 To do this, access the Job Scorecard Template and follow this simple model as you take the think-time necessary to get your arms around what, exactly, you need Sally to do differently.

 Step 1: What are the top 3-5 Desired Results for the COO position?

 Note: This isn’t with “Sally” in mind; it’s with the position itself.
 It doesn’t matter who occupies this seat.
-You can get an idea of what you might include here by looking at the general job description for the COO position.
+You can get an idea of what you might include here by looking at the general job scorecard for the COO position.
 From there, consider the current landscape of where the company is and then consider strategically where the company is going.
 With those elements in mind, what are the top 3-5 Desired Results for the COO position?

 For Sally, here's what might bubble to the top in this section: